winterlimelight/accpod-api/README.md

 ## Architecture
 The architecture is in a 3-tier system with each tier in its own project:
 1. Api - Hosts Http/s endpoints and would also handle authentication.
 2. Business - Business rules and processing.
+This separates read (queries) and write (command) operations which may allow read operations to be cached or operate on a read-replica store should performance demand that in the future.
-3. Data - Database models.
-Entity Framework should be considered as part of this layer, and hence is directly accessed in the business layer.
+3. Data - Database models and data access.

 At this stage only Integration tests are required as there is no business logic of significance to test.
 My philosophy on testing is outlined here: https://winterlimelight.com/2017/12/17/automated-testing-priorities/, and in the case of an API I consider Integraton tests paramount as they represent the consistent contract with callers (whereas unit tests represent implentation details).